CHT2520-web-prog/intro-to-laravel/basic-CRUD-using-Laravel.md

 - If you visit http://localhost/films, your view file should be loaded.

 ### Adding some CSS

-- Find the *public* folder, inside this folder add a new folder and name it *css*.
+- Find the _public_ folder, inside this folder add a new folder and name it _css_.
-- Create a new file *style.css* and save it in this *css* folder.
+- Create a new file _style.css_ and save it in this _css_ folder.
-- Add the following simple code to *style.css*.
+- Add the following simple rules to _style.css_.

 ```css
 body {